 Hosting a Christmas kraut party

-Sharing the love and labor among friends with laughter, smiles and plenty of wine.
+- Sharing the love and labour among friends with laughter, smiles and plenty of wine.

 Here is an alternative as a starting point made close to Christmas.